 Wagner Toy Tea Kettle Original

-Fakes have one or more of: poor casting, bail attachment not fully looped, crude Wagner small block lettering, skewed letters in stylized logo, no knob on lid, sprue mark on bottom.
+Fakes have one or more of: poor casting, bail attachment not fully looped, crude Wagner small block lettering, skewed letters in stylized logo, no knob on lid, knob secured with screw instead of rivet, sprue mark on bottom.
 Originals may have coil or wood handle, and are made in bare iron, nickel plated, or aluminum.

 Wapak Indian #4 Skillet Reproduction